 * historic agreement (now known as CARB) was between California’s Republican Governor Reagan and the United States Republican President, Richard Nixon

-* Henry Ford II came out to California to complain about not being able to meet standard
+* Henry Ford II came out to California to complain about not being able to meet the standard

 Governor Brown was the keynote speaker at the 50th Anniversary of the California Air Resources Board (CARB).
 No matter what California has done, Californians continue to drive more miles and use more gasoline.

-It’s not the good news you expect to come out of a 50th-anniversary celebration of a group that is doing everything they can to keep the emissions out of a tailpipe in the – cough, cough – Golden State.
+It’s not the good news you expect to come out of the 50th-anniversary celebration of a group that is doing everything they can to keep the emissions out of a tailpipe in the – cough, cough – Golden State.

 Brown reminisced about the time Governor Reagan counseled Californians to drive ten percent less.
 That request did not happen.
 Last year Californians drove about 335 billion miles.
 That is the equivalent of 22 million passenger vehicles plus 10 million other vehicles driving.
 Think about it; the Sun is 93 million miles away.

 Brown, cynically, congratulated Californians on increasing the amount of gasoline used, even though the per capita usage went down, “You obviously did not listen to me when I said we wanted to decrease our oil consumption by 50%.
 You just kept right on driving, didn’t you?
 You didn’t walk; you didn’t pick up your bicycle, you didn’t get your Zero Emission Vehicle (ZEV).”